Grid plan: Social environment and security

 The question of neighbourhood security has been a constant focus of research since Oscar Newman's work.
 New research has expanded the discussion on this disputed issue.
 A recent study did extensive spatial analysis and correlated several building, site plan and social factors with crime frequencies and identified subtle nuances to the contrasting positions.
 The study looked at, among others, dwelling types, unit density (site density) movement on the street, culs–de-sac or grids and the permeability of a residential area.
 Among its conclusions are, respectively, that flats are always safer than houses and the wealth of inhabitants matters, density is generally beneficial but more so at ground level, local movement is beneficial, but not larger scale movement, relative affluence and the number of neighbours have a greater effect than either being on a cul-de-sac or being on a through street.
 It also re-established that simple, linear cul-de-sac with good numbers of dwellings that are joined to through streets tend to be safe.
 As for permeability, it suggests that residential areas should be permeable enough to allow movement in all directions but no more.
 The overprovision of poorly used permeability is a crime hazard.
 The open, uniform grid could be seen as an example of undifferentiated permeability.

-A recent study in California examined the amount of child play that occurred on the streets of neighbourhoods with different characteristics; grid pattern and culs-de-sac.
+A 2007 study in California examined the amount of child play that occurred on the streets of neighbourhoods with different characteristics; grid pattern and culs-de-sac.
 The findings indicate that the open grid streets showed substantially lower play activity than the cul-de-sac street type.
 Culs-de-sac reduce perceived danger from traffic, and thereby encourage more outdoor play.
 It pointed the way toward the development of hybrid street network patterns that improve pedestrian movement but restrict cut-through driving.
 Similar studies in Europe and most recently in Australia found that children's outdoor play is significantly reduced on through roads where traffic is, or perceived by parents to be, a risk.
 As a result of this misperception of risk, children living in cul-de-sac communities are more likely to be killed by vehicles.
 This increased risk of death is due to multiple factors, including the families driving longer distances to reach their destinations, parents spending less time teaching their children to be as wary of traffic, and an increased risk of the parents accidentally driving over the children in their "safe" driveways and cul-de-sac streets.

 Traditional street functions such as kids' play, strolling and socializing are incompatible with traffic flow, which the open, uniform grid geometry encourages.
 For these reasons, cities such as Berkeley, California, and Vancouver, British Columbia, among many others, transformed existing residential streets part of a grid plan into permeable, linked culs-de-sac.
 This transformation retains the permeability and connectivity of the grid for the active modes of transport but filters and restricts car traffic on the cul-de-sac street to residents only.